bettermusic/ChordSheetJS/README.md

 <a name="ChordProFormatter"></a>

 ## ChordProFormatter
-Formats a song into a ChordPro chord sheet
+Formats a song into a ChordPro chord chart

 **Kind**: global class